txhammer68/plasma-Lockscreen-nest-hub/readme.md

 Modified Breeze plasma qml files to get the desired effects.
 Designed for 1920x1080 screens.
 I am not a QML/QT expert, maybe someone with better skills could do this more efficently.

-Requirements:
+## Requirements:
-KDE Plasma 5.15, Node JS server, python3, systemd
+* KDE Plasma 5.15, Node JS server, python3, systemd
-* Uses node js functions for both calendar and temperature functions
+* node js functions for both calendar and temperature functions
-* Uses node fs to create js variable files used in qml lockscreen files
+* node fs to create js variable files used in qml lockscreen files
-* Uses python script to get gmail unread mail count, create qml variable
+* python script to get gmail unread mail count, create qml variable
 * Calendar events from public ical National Day, but could use any web access public calendar
 * Using node js functions and systemd to run the scripts at certain times to keep lockscreen current
 * Plasma Look And Feel Explorer installed as plasma-sdk from your distro repo